 Then, there’s a beautiful wood-paneled library filled with ancient books and colourful frescoes.

 This famous library houses many ancient works.
-The people of Eger are especially proud that this library owns a letter written by Mozart to his sister.
+The people of Eger especially boast that this library owns a letter written by Mozart to his sister.
 Moreover, the university was recently awarded the official status of university.
 The entire town is clearly proud of this fact.

 AGAINST ALL ODDS